 Use the --libpath command-line option with a comma-separated list of parent directories.
 This list must end with the parent directory of the ARM library directories armlib and cpplib.
-The ARMCC41LIB environment variable holds this path.

 The linker searches subdirectories given by the symbol Lib\$\$Request\$\$sub_dir_name, if you include the path separator character on the end of the library path: